midonet/midonet/docs/vxgw_service.md

 ### VTEP

-The API to register Hardware VTEPs in MidoNet is implemented at `org.midonet.api.network.rest_api.VtepResource`, offering REST verbs to for creation, deletion and retrieval of a Hardware VTEP.
+The API to register Hardware VTEPs in MidoNet is implemented at `org.midonet.cluster.rest_api.network.rest_api.VtepResource`, offering REST verbs to for creation, deletion and retrieval of a Hardware VTEP.
 Most of the heavy lifting is delegated to the VtepClusterClient that will be explained further in this document.